By Clyde Hughes | AC JosepH Media

 Jacinto has been recognized numerous times by the New Jersey Senate and State Assembly for her 30-plus years of work with Native Americans as a business leader, notary public, licensed realtor, life insurance producer, author, artist, and owner of the Purépecha Unalachtigo Tourist Ranch.

-She is also president and CEO of the Native American Advancement Corp., appointed member of the Department of Community Affairs’ WAP Policy Advisory Committee, the state’s Department of Environmental Protection’s Environmental Justice Advisory Council.
+She is also president and CEO of the Native American Advancement Corp.
+(NAAC), appointed member of the Department of Community Affairs’ WAP Policy Advisory Committee, the state’s Department of Environmental Protection’s Environmental Justice Advisory Council.

 The Native American Advancement Corp. promotes the public awareness and participation of all residents in energy efficiency methods, thereby protecting the region’s natural resources, of air, land, and water, through its programs and workforce development in the local areas.